-Clients without kids vs Clients without kids
+Clients without kids vs Clients with kids

 You know how they say in business, you have one target client and that is who you serve.
 Well that's true, yes, but in the dog business world we can break that down even further into clients without kids (or self proclaimed dog moms and dog dads) and clients with human children who also happen to have dogs.